Item - 2024.EX18.2

 Tracking Status

-• This item will be considered by Executive Committee on November 5, 2024.
-It will be considered by City Council on November 13, 2024, subject to the actions of the Executive Committee.
+• This item was considered by the Executive Committee on November 5, 2024 and adopted without amendment.
+It will be considered by City Council on November 13, 2024.

 EX18.2 - Build More Homes: Expanding Incentives for Purpose Built Rental Housing